 This article will teach you how to clear up your smartphone, which functions to disable, which settings to change, and how to optimize mobile applications to work more quickly.

 Whether your Android phone offers expandable capacity through a microSD card, you use whatever space you’re allocated, 32Gigabytes or 200GB.
 Here are several simple methods to free up space on your Android handset, including internal and microSD storage.

 While the usual storage capacity on high-end devices has increased over time, so has the amount of storage available to Android, manufacturers, carriers, and pretty much everybody who wants a slice of your gee-bees.

 In 2020, a 64GB smartphone might seem suffocating, yet many businesses continue to offer phones with this bare minimum capacity.

 When app cache, media, & videos, and images begin to accumulate, you can rapidly run out of space.
-Just downloading all of your favorite applications and having set up on such a phone may get you just over halfway there.
+Downloading all your favorite applications and having it set up on such a phone may get you just over halfway there.

 There are, thankfully, actions you can take, some more apparent than others.

 This tutorial will go through the best methods to increase storage on Smartphones without using the shady ‘Cleaner’ applications that monopolize the Play Store.

 Why does the internal storage on your Android phone fill up?

 Phones are similar to your bedroom closet.
 Junk builds up.
 It takes more time to locate what you need if you don’t tidy the closet regularly.
 And, just as you should get rid of such a leisure suit that’s been cluttering up your wardrobe, you should get rid of that tracksuit that’s been cluttering up your closet.